Mischback/imp/README.md

 an easy to use interface to make Sharp usable in a front-end development workflow.

+## Out of Maintanence

+_ImP_ is **out of maintenance** until further notice.

+There will be no additional features, and **no bugfixes**.
+If you're interested in taking over this project, you may use GitHub to get in touch (e.g. by posting an issue in this repository).

 ## Installation

 Just install _ImP_ from **npm**: